-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Vehicle Modifications

-Category 1: Sub-Category 1: 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: Complete this part for a renewal application or a new waiv $\vec{a}$ = $\vec{b}$ = $\vec{b}$ = $\vec{b}$ = $\vec{c}$ = $\vec$ Service is included in approved waiver.
-There is no change in service specifications с .
-Service is included in approved waiver.
-The se • Service is not included in the approved waiver ·.
-Service Definition (Scope): Service Definition (Scope).
-Vehicle Modifications are modifications or alterations to an n automobile or van that is the waiver participant's primary means of transportation in order to accommodate t are modifications needed by the participant, as specified in into the community and to ensure the health, welfare and sa the ISP, to enable the participant to integrate more fully excluded: and of the participant.
-The following are specifically • Modifications or improvements to the vehicle that are of a general utility and are not of direct medical or remedial benefit to the participantRegularly scheduled upkeep and maintenance of a vehicle a arcent unkeep and maintenance of the modifications Modifications to a vehicle owned or leased by a provider Vehicle Modifications cannot be used to purchase or lease guardians; however, this service can be used to fund the po cost of Vehicle Modifications.
-In order for this service to b - clear breakdown of purchase price versus modifications is Vehicle Modifications funded through the waiver are limited ed to the following modifications: Vehicular liftsInterior alterations to seats, head and leg rests, and belts • Customized devices necessary for the participant to be tra ansported safely in the community, including driver control devices Modifications needed to accommodate a participant's spe conditions cial sensitivity to sound, light or other environmental Raising the roof or lowering the floor to accommodate where the second second heelchairs All Vehicle Modifications shall meet applicable standards
+Vehicle Modifications are modifications or alterations to an automobile or van that is the waiver participant's primary means of transportation in order to accommodate the special needs of the participant.
+Vehicle Modifications are modifications needed by the participant, as specified in the ISP, to enable the participant to integrate more fully into the community and to ensure the health, welfare and safety of the participant.
+The following are specifically excluded:

+- Modifications or improvements to the vehicle that are of general utility and are not of direct medical or remedial benefit to the participant - Regularly scheduled upkeep and maintenance of a vehicle, except upkeep and maintenance of the modifications - Modifications to a vehicle owned or leased by a provider

+Vehicle Modifications cannot be used to purchase or lease vehicles for waiver recipients, their families or legal guardians; however, this service can be used to fund the portion of a new or used vehicle purchase that relates to the cost of Vehicle Modifications.
+In order for this service to be used to fund modifications of a new or used vehicle, a clear breakdown of purchase price versus modifications is required.

+Vehicle Modifications funded through the waiver are limited to the following modifications:

+- Vehicular lifts - Interior alterations to seats, head and leg rests, and belts - Customized devices necessary for the participant to be transported safely in the community, including driver control devices - Modifications needed to accommodate a participant's special sensitivity to sound, light or other environmental conditions - Raising the roof or lowering the floor to accommodate wheelchairs

+All Vehicle Modifications shall meet applicable standards of manufacture, design and installation.